-Amounts recoverable under risk transfer arrangements are assessed for non-performance at each reporting date, however this is normally not significant.
+Amounts recoverable under risk transfer arrangements are assessed for non-performance at each reporting date.
+However, this is normally not significant.

-Schemes also to refer to commercial reinsurance agreements and should evaluate whether risk transfer arrangements and commercial reinsurance agreements will be combined for disclosure purposes.
+Schemes should refer to commercial reinsurance agreements and should evaluate whether risk transfer arrangements and commercial reinsurance agreements will be combined for disclosure purposes.
 The disclosure below only deals with risk transfer arrangements.

-ARC AIC Total R'00 20XX

-Opening assets

-Changes in the statement of profit or loss and OCI

-Allocation of RTA premiums paid

-Amounts recoverable from reinsurers

-Recoveries for incurred claims and other insurance service

-expenses

-Adjustments to assets for incurred claims

-Effect of changes in non-performance risk of reinsurers

-Net expense from RTA

-Net finance expenses from reinsurance contracts

-Effect of movements in exchange rates

-Total changes in the statement of profit or loss and OCI
+Asset for remaining coverage (ARC) Asset for incurred claims (AIC) PV of cashflows AIC Risk adjustment Total R'00 20XX Opening assets Changes in the statement of profit or loss and OCI Allocation of RTA premiums paid Amounts recoverable from reinsurers Recoveries for incurred claims and other insurance service expenses Adjustments to assets for incurred claims Effect of changes in non-performance risk of reinsurers Net expense from RTA Net finance expenses from reinsurance contracts Total changes in the statement of profit or loss and OCI

 Cash flows

 Premiums paid

-Amounts received

 Total cash flows

+Non-cash claims recovered through risk transfer arrangements

 Closing assets

-ARC AIC Total R'00 20YY
+Asset for remaining coverage (ARC) Asset for incurred claims (AIC) PV of cashflows AIC Risk adjustment Total R'00 20YY

 Opening assets

 Changes in the statement of profit or loss and OCI

 Allocation of RTA premiums paid

 Amounts recoverable from reinsurers

-Recoveries for incurred claims and other insurance service
+Recoveries for incurred claims and other insurance

-expenses
+service expenses

 Adjustments to assets for incurred claims

 Effect of changes in non-performance risk of reinsurers

 Net expense from RTA

 Net finance expenses from reinsurance contracts

-Effect of movements in exchange rates

 Total changes in the statement of profit or loss and OCI

 Cash flows

 Premiums paid

-Amounts received

 Total cash flows

+Non-cash claims recovered through risk transfer

+arrangements

 Closing assets